SUMMARY

-Through non-violent means, Martin Luther King Jr. transformed the societal landscape of America, ushering in an era of progressive thought and action that radically altered a country still struggling to emerge from a violent past of slavery and racial abuse.
+Through non-violent means, he transformed the societal landscape of America, ushering in an era that radically altered a country still struggling to emerge from a violent past of slavery and racial abuse.

 Early Life of Martin Luther King Jr.

 In 1944, at the age of 15, King enrolled in Morehouse College in Atlanta.
-He took a particular interest in the field of law and medicine, but in his senior year, he decided to enter the ministry.
+He took a particular interest in the field of law and medicine, but in his senior year, he entered the ministry.
 This decision was influenced by his father, Michael, as well as his mentor, Benjamin Mays, who was the college president and a social gospel activist.
 Through the ministry, he saw a way to address what he described as “an inner urge to serve humanity.”

 After graduating from Morehouse in 1948, King studied further at Crozer Theological Seminary in Pennsylvania.
 There, he excelled and was elected president of the student body.